oac-tree/sup-dto/doc/source/anytype.rst

       (not a structured type or trying to add an empty type).
    :throws DuplicateKeyException: When this structured type already has a field with the given
       name.

+   Add a member type for this structured type with the given name and type.
+Empty types are not allowed as member types.

 Comparison operators
 --------------------